kvarak/dnd/docs/_Folk/beastfolk.md

 - **Languages**.
 You speak Common and Bullywug.
 The Bullywug language is that of frogs and toads, and consists of croaks, gurgles, and obnoxious screeches.

 - **Size**.
-Bullywugs stand between 4 and 7 feet tall and weigh anywhere from 100 to 300 pounds.
+Bullywugs stand between 4 and 7 ft tall and weigh anywhere from 100 to 300 pounds.
 Your size is Medium.

 - **Speed**.
-Your base walking is 30 feet and you have a swimming speed of 30 feet.
+Your base walking is 30 ft and you have a swimming speed of 30 ft.

 - **Amphibious**.
 You can breathe both air and water.